chainpoint/chainpoint-client-js/README.md

 `hashIdNode` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Node it was submitted to.

 `groupId` : A Version 1 UUID which is used to group Proof Handles that have the same corresponding hash.
-The groupId is later used by the getProofs function to optimize the proof retrieval process.
+The groupId can later be used to optimize the proof retrieval process.

 Example Return Value